sudeshnapuri/Houseplant-backend/README.md

 ![image](https://user-images.githubusercontent.com/93253004/146409483-332c16d9-7fef-4dff-9d00-deb2a3edab53.png)

 # Continued Development
-I could have definetly improved on the styling of the front-end, including adding pictures and improving the layout of the application.
+I could have definitely improved on the styling of the front-end, including adding pictures and improving the layout of the application.
 I could have utilised Bootstap more, eg. modals etc. to make the update plants bit clearer and also added pop-ups to let the user know that the plant has been deleted, updated or addedd successfully.
 I could have also added more feature such as Find By Sunlight Demand, Water Demand and also changed the text field entry to a drop down entry so users can only select Low, Medium or High for the demands.